 Strict liability means it is easier to win a case because a plaintiff must only show that the item was defectively designed, made, or marketed.
 It does not matter if the manufacturer exercised great care when making the product.
 If the plaintiff was properly using the item for its intended purpose and suffered an injury, the manufacturer could be held liable.

-Product liability and other personal injury cases can be complicated and time-consuming.
+Product liability cases can be complicated and time-consuming.

 Tort law is a very specialized field that takes time to learn and understand, thanks to all the different laws and statutes in each state.
 A personal injury lawyer can help victims of defective products gather all the necessary documentation and evidence needed to prove their case in a court of law.